pwa-builder/pwabuilder-oculus/next-steps.md

 - An Oculus device, such as an Oculus Quest or newer.
 - A USB-C cable to connect your Oculus device to your PC or Mac.
-- [Oculus Developer Hub app](https://developer.oculus.com/documentation/unity/ts-odh/) for your PC or Mac.
+- The [Oculus Developer Hub app](https://developer.oculus.com/documentation/unity/ts-odh/) for your PC or Mac.

 First, verify your Oculus software is up-to-date.
 Turn on your Oculus device and open `Settings` -> `System` -> `Software Update`.
 Your software version should be 31 or greater.

 Second, enable Multitasking.
 In Oculus `Settings`, choose `Experimental`.
 Then enable `Multitasking`.
 (Multitasking not visible?
 It may be enabled already in newer versions of Oculus software.)

 Third, install [Oculus Developer Hub (ODH)](https://developer.oculus.com/documentation/unity/ts-odh/) on your PC or Mac.
-Follow the steps to install and configure ODH to work with your Oculus device.
+Follow [these steps](https://developer.oculus.com/documentation/unity/ts-odh/) to configure ODH to work with your Oculus device.

-Fourth, install your `.apk` PWA package.
+Fourth, install your PWA package onto your device.
 Open the Oculus Developer Hub (ODH) app on your PC or Mac, go to `My Device` -> `Apps` -> `Upload`.
-Choose the `.apk` file downloaded from PWABuilder.
+Choose the `.apk` file you downloaded from PWABuilder.
 This will install your PWA onto your Oculus device.

 Once installed, you can launch your PWA from the `App Library` on your Oculus device.
 In the `App Library`, change the app filter to `Unknown Sources`, and you should see your app in the list.
 Click to launch the app.